 Third party Certificates

 Every Enterprise has the necessity to encrypt the data which traverses the internet.
 Using secured communication has not proved to be the most secure way to transmit corporate data, so enterprises have gone a step ahead to get specific third party certificates like SSL, PFX etc. These third party certificates ensures that the corporate data is encrypted in such a way, that only the recipient who owns the certificate can decrypt it.
-Patch Manager Plus supports using SSL and PFX certificates.
-Adding these certificates to Patch Manager Plus will secure the communication between the Patch Manager Plus server, managed computers and mobile devices.
+The product supports using SSL and PFX certificates.
+Adding these certificates to the product's database will secure the communication between the Patch Manager Plus server, managed computers and mobile devices.

 - This certificate is valid for a specified term.
-If the certificate expires, then the communication between the Patch Manager Plus agent and the server will no longer be secure.
+If the certificate expires, then the communication between the Agent and the server will no longer be secure.
 You will not be able to manage any mobile devices, till you renew the certificates and upload it in the Patch Manager Plus server.

 Follow the steps mentioned below to create/renew and upload 3rd Party Certificates:

 - Create CSR and Key Files

 - Submit the CSR to a Certificate Authority (CA) to Obtain a CA Signed Certificate